BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: Methodological background

+Algorithm \ref{algorithm:BDMCMC-GGMs} provides the pseudo-code for our BDMCMC sampling scheme which is based on the above birth and death rates.

+Note, step $1$ of the algorithm is suitable for parallel computation.
+In the \pkg{BDgraph}, we implement this step of algorithm in parallel using \pkg{OpenMP} in \proglang{C++} to speed up the computations.

 The BDMCMC sampling algorithm is designed in such a way that a sample $(G,K)$ is obtained at certain jump moments, $\{ t_1, t_2, ... \}$ (see Figure \ref{fig:BDMCMC}).
-For efficient posterior inference of the parameters, we use the Rao-Blackwellized estimator which is an efficient estimator for continuous time MCMC algorithms \citep[Section 2.5]{cappe2003reversible}.
-By using the Rao-Blackwellized estimator, for example, we can estimate the posterior distribution of the graphs in proportion to the total waiting times of each graph.
+For efficient posterior inference of the parameters, we use the Rao-Blackwellized estimator, which is an efficient estimator for continuous time MCMC algorithms \citep[Section 2.5]{cappe2003reversible}.
+By using the Rao-Blackwellized estimator, for example, one can estimate the posterior distribution of the graphs proportional to the total waiting times of each graph.